-Next pull the needle through the fabric.
-As you pull the thread through notice how you have loop that is crossed.
+Next, pull the needle through the fabric.
+As you pull the thread through notice how you have a loop that is crossed.
 This is the twisted chain stitch.

 Insert your needle on the side of the stitch you just made.
-Bring the point of the needle out a short space along the line to be stitched and cross the thread over the needle as illustrated.
-Wrap the thread under the needle point and pull the needle through the fabric.
+Bring the point of the needle out a short space along the line to be stitched.
+Then cross the thread over the needle as illustrated.
+Wrap the thread under the needle’s point and pull the needle through the fabric.

 Continue in this manner down the line.

 Twisted chain stitch follows curves with ease and if you work it close together as rope stitch it is ideal for strong linear elements.